reyna-abhyankar/cognify/docs/source/user_guide/tutorials/evaluator.rst

       return assess.score

 The evaluator agent uses `gpt-4o-mini` as the backbone model.
 It also returns a structured output, ``Assessment``, to enforce the output format since we require the evaluator to return a numerical value.

+Cognify provides a few `sample evaluators <https://github.com/GenseeAI/cognify/tree/main/cognify/optimizer/evaluation>`_ to start with: F1 score, LLM-as-a-judge, exact match, and code execution for the HumanEval dataset used in our examples.